×

 Student Registration: Registration is $25 for one or two days.

-• From the Participant Category dropdown select the appropriate option (if you are a PRESENTER, please be sure to select the second option).
+• From the Participant Category dropdown, select the appropriate option (if you are a PRESENTER, please be sure to select the second option).
+Please note if you are from a Gold Sponsor institution, your discount will be applied at checkout.

 • Fill in all required fields.
-NOTE: The institution dropdown list only contains sponsoring partner institutions.
+Please note the institution dropdown list only contains sponsoring partner institutions.
 Everyone else should select “Other” and enter their institution name.
 Be sure to select the correct institution.
 This is how your discount is applied to your registration (if applicable).

 • Follow the on-screen instructions to complete your registration information and click Continue.